-- compensation which can be done on a national level which means that at this point the Domestic Residual Mix is already final and the remaining negativity is escalated to a higher level. - 3.
+- compensation which can be done on a national level which means that for countries with no export to external countries the Domestic Residual Mix is already final at this point and the remaining negativity is escalated to a higher level.
+For the countries with export to external countries, the volume of Domestic Residual Mix is still subject to change. - 3.
 If the other RES/FOS categories of Domestic Residual Mix are not enough, then the negativity is compensated from the preliminary European Attribute Mix.
 At first this is done by compensating energy source by the respective energy source.
 This is also the first step where negativity in Nuclear can be compensated.
 It is compensated from the EAM Nuclear category.
 Note: the European Attribute Mix calculation is described in the following chapter 3.3 and its preliminary result is needed for the compensation steps 3.-5.
 For the EAM calculation, the Domestic Residual Mix reached in step 2 is used. - 4.
 If the respective energy sources in the preliminary European Attribute Mix are not enough, then the negativity is compensated from the RES/FOS Unspecified categories of the preliminary European Attribute Mix. - 5.
 Similarly to step 2, if the EAM RES/FOS Unspecified categories are not enough then the negativity is compensated from other RES/FOS categories according to the EAM shares.
 This is the last step where the compensation stays within the Residual Mix Calculation of one year.
 Note: After this step final EAM can be calculated. - 6.
 Finally, if the previous steps are not enough to compensate all negativity then the remainder is moved to the EAM of the following year, which means the negative leftover has to be stored for and included in the Residual Mix Calculation in the next year.